 Aside from their looks and their taste, San Marzano tomatoes grow like other tomatoes.
-They are indeterminate, i.e. will continue to grow and set fruit until killed by the frost.
-They grow four to six feet tall and require staking with something sturdy that can bear the weight of the plants.
+They are indeterminate, which means that they will continue to grow and set fruit until killed by the frost.
+They grow four to six feet tall and require staking with something sturdy that can bear the weight of the plants and fruit.
 San Marzano tomatoes are not hybrids so you can save the seed for next year.
 Tomatoes are self-pollinating so the seed will always be the same as the parent plant.

 San Marzano tomato plants reach maturity and begin to bear fruit within 85 to 90 days after seed germination.
 The fruit will be a deep red in color and firm to the touch.
 Gently grab the fruit and twist it until the tomato pulls free from the stem.
-Alternatively, you can use scissors or pruners and cut the stems close to the tomatoes.
+Alternatively, you can use scissors or pruners and cut the stems from which the fruit hangs close to the tomatoes.

 Store the harvested fruit indoors at room temperature or outdoors in a shady location.
 Don’t refrigerate it because temperatures below 55⁰F cause the fruit to lose flavor.
 Tomatoes will store longer if you leave the stems and caps in place until you are ready to use them.
 For best flavor, use the tomatoes within seven days of harvest.